-The only material change to the risks that the Company is exposed to is the GDPR Risk, which resulted from the new legislation introduced in May 2018.
+There were no material changes to the risks that the Company is exposed to during the year.

 4.2.3.
 DESCRIPTION OF HOW ASSETS HAVE BEEN INVESTED IN ACCORDANCE WITH THE 'PRUDENT PERSONS PRINCIPLE'

 The prudent person principle states the Company only assumes investment risks that it can properly identify, measure, monitor and control, taking into consideration the overall solvency needs of the Company.